 Pitfall #1– A lot of automation feels robotic.
 Social media at its best creates engaged communities and meaningful dialogues between companies and their patrons.
 By relying heavily on automation, people who view your Twitter feed will quickly see you’re more interested in promotion than actually adding value to a conversation.

-Remedy #1- Focus on automating only a portion of your content.
-Use tools like HootSuite and Tweet Old Post to help schedule and recycle your automated posts to best effect; but remember to stay responsive and reactive too.
-Communicate with followers if you won’t be able to respond to them in a long time.
-Being upfront and showing an interest in communication looks great on the feed and will ensure camaraderie between you and your potential clients.
+Remedy #1– Focus on automating only a portion of your content.
+By all means use tools like HootSuite and Tweet Old Post to help schedule and recycle your automated posts to best effect; but remember to stay responsive and reactive too.
+Showing an interest in two-way communication looks great on the feed and will ensure camaraderie between you and your followers.

 Tip #2- Be everywhere